Basil Feilding, 4th Earl of Denbigh: Peerage

 Feilding inherited the English Earldom of Denbigh and the Irish Earldom of Desmond in 1685, from his father, William Feilding, 3rd Earl of Denbigh and 2nd Earl of Desmond.
+He sat as a Tory in the House of Lords and was a founding member of the Loyal Brotherhood in 1709.

 Family

 Basil Feilding (also Fielding) was born in 1668 in County Kilkenny, Ireland.
 He was the son of William Feilding, 3rd Earl of Denbigh, and Mary King, daughter of Sir Robert King.

 On 22 June 1695, he married Hester Firebrace (died 1725), daughter of Sir Basil Firebrace, 1st Baronet and Elizabeth Hough.

 Denbigh and his wife had six daughters and four sons: